moltaire/rl-context-task/readme.md

 - `option1pos`: Denotes the position (`left` or `right`) of option 1.
 Option 2 will take the other position.
 - `feedback`: Sets the feedback condition.
 This lets you change behavior in `transfer` and `explicit` phases.
 Accepted values are:
   - `"complete"`: Outcomes of both options (chosen and unchosen) are shown.
   - `"partial"`: Outcome of the chosen option is shown.
+Unchosen outcome is shown as "?"
-  - `"none"`: No outcomes are shown.
+  - `"none"`: Both outcomes are shown as "?"
+  - `"skip"`: Feedback phase is skipped completely
 - `outcome1`, `outcome2`: Outcomes of the two options in this trial.
 With these values, you implicitly determine the options' reward probabilities.
 - `probability1`, `probability2`: Only used in the `explicit` phase to display reward probabilities of the two options explicitly.
 These values are for display only, the actual outcomes must be defined in `outcome1` and `outcome2`.